 In addition, it is wise to make clear agreements.
 Your partner and immediate environment will understand, however, children will experience this as a strange sensation.
 Explain to them that although you are all home now, this is not the same as the summer or Christmas vacation.
 You just have to work and therefore cannot play with them.
 However, once you are done with that, you will want to make a puzzle with them or build a tent.

 8. Provide Plenty of Entertainment for Your Children

 Normally, you are cautious about the amount of television or screen time you allow your children.
 It is quite something: you want to be as productive as possible and not let your work suffer.
 At the same time you take care of your children.
 To successfully combine the two, you might quickly reach for a tablet.

 We will all have to pay attention to each other.
 This certainly applies to family and friends, but don’t lose sight of your colleagues either.
-Because even though we work from home, you remain part of a team.
+Because even though we want increase our working from home productivity, you remain part of a team.
 Contact your team members at least every day.
 Even if it’s ten minutes; assessing how the other is doing contributes to the group feeling.
 That makes working from home a lot less lonely!

 Would like to learn more?
 Read how to use the Covey Time Management Matrix.